exploratory-io/book/tutorials/yelp.md

 ![](images/yelp-business-category.png)

-This type of the data structure (Array) is very common with JSON.
-With Exploratory, you can access to values inside of this nested data easily.
+You can access to these values inside of this nested data easily.

-First, let's create a new column that would have TRUE if 'categories' values include 'Restaurant', otherwise FALSE, by using ```str_detect()``` function, which would return TRUE if it detects a given a text pattern.
+First, let's create a new column that would have TRUE if one of the 'categories' values is 'Restaurant', otherwise FALSE, by using ```str_detect()``` function, which would return TRUE if it detects a given a text pattern.

 ![](images/yelp-list-detect.png)